swanhtet01/InsightFactory/README.md

 4. Start the Drive watcher: `python helpers/drive_watcher.py` (runs continuously and computes KPIs, claim metrics, and document extracts for all configured folders)
 5. Run the app: `streamlit run app.py`
 6. Start on the **🚀 InsightFactory Control Center** home page to confirm the latest run status, system health, recent history, and quick navigation to deeper dashboards.
+   The freshness banner highlights when analytics are stale and need a rerun.
 7. Visit the **🏠 Executive Overview** page for a curated leadership view of hero metrics, trend charts, health signals, and next best actions.
 8. Visit the **📊 Operations Command Center** page to review run cadence, trend charts, and AI-driven action plans across plants.
 A new Files Profiled metric highlights ingestion health.
 9. Open the **📁 Pipeline Summary** page to inspect the latest KPI, claim, document, and data intake metrics alongside integration telemetry.